Minimonitor

 Compact sidebar variant of the ait monitor TUI for watching code agents

-ait minimonitor is a narrow (~40 column) sidebar TUI that lists the code agents running in the current tmux session, with idle indicators and a companion-pane focus model.
+ait minimonitor is a narrow (~40 column) sidebar TUI that lists every running code agent across every aitasks tmux session on the current tmux server, with idle indicators and a companion-pane focus model.
 It is the agents-only cousin of ait monitor: no preview panel, no TUI/other pane categories — just the running agents in a compact column designed to sit next to a code pane while you work.

 Minimonitor is meant to be auto-spawned alongside every code agent you launch from the ait TUIs.
 You rarely need to start it yourself — whenever a new agent window is created, the launching TUI also splits a minimonitor pane next to it, and minimonitor closes itself automatically when the agent pane exits.
 Manual launch via ait minimonitor is supported but is an escape hatch rather than the primary workflow.